Theology Issues Links

 equality rather than to be ordinate, and to have ONE vote in a non-theocratic democracy,

-and he doesn't use it!
+which he doesn't use!
 "The first shall become the last, and the last first."
-This has never

 A Risky Mission